GabrielOnDelphi/Delphi-SSIM-ImageQuality/ReadMe.txt

 Delphi port

 This is a port (major rework) from C to Delphi.
+The original C code can be downloaded from http://tdistler.com/iqa It also fixes two bugs.

 It can be compiled directly and requires no additional libraries.
 The code should be compilable also on Lazarus/FPC.
-It also fixes two bugs.
 I also translated some unit tests.
-I HAVEN'T IMPLEMENTED _iqa_img_filter!
+I HAVEN'T translated also _iqa_img_filter!
-The original C code can be downloaded from http://tdistler.com/iqa

 Copyright/Conditions